-It's easy to see why these careers are growing so quickly.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which affects old models.
-Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.
+People interested in HVAC quickly discover why these careers are growing so quickly.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.

 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
+Qualified HVAC technicians are in high demand because of the current shortage in the industry.
 There are several reasons for this discrepancy, such as more retirements and competition from other industries.
 Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?